Louis Till: Debate over trial and sentencing

-Wideman's analysis of Till's murder trial noted that witness John Masi insisted that the killer was a white person before recanting their statement, and in Till's rape trial, both victims said that they were assaulted in darkness and could not identify their attackers, declining to label Till or his co-defendant as suspects.
-Wideman believed that their execution, due to these inconsistencies, was racially motivated.
-At the same time, Masi's initial claim that the killer was white was extremely questionable.
-Masi initially said he could distinguish the voices of black people from white people since he'd lived in Brooklyn for a dozen years, then said the killers sounded like white people before recanting and saying they were black.
+Wideman's analysis of Till's murder trial noted that witness John Masi had initially said, based on their "actions and manner of speech", that one of the two masked men he had argued with before they broke into the house and killed Zanchi was a white person.
+In Till's rape trial, Wideman also noted that both victims said that they were assaulted in darkness and could not identify their masked attackers, declining to label Till or his co-defendant as suspects.
+Wideman states that Till's execution, due to these inconsistencies, was racially motivated.
+Masi had said he could distinguish the voices of black people from white people since he'd lived in Brooklyn for a dozen years.
+He later changed his statement, asserting during a second interview and during the trial, that he was certain that both men were black.

 Ollie Gordon, one of Emmett Till's cousins, was recorded visiting Louis Till's grave in France for the final episode of the ABC documentary series Let the World See, which aired in January 2022.
 Referencing Wideman's analysis of Till's murder and rape trials, she said "He's laying in this less than honorable area for a crime that we're still not sure that he committed."